zachmccabe/zachmccabe.github.io/just-ask.md

 2. What are you assuming with your question?
 3. What's your goal with this question?

-Direct talk will have the opposite effect you want if you are an American in NE Asia.
+Direct talk will have the opposite effect you want if you are an American in East Asia.
 The careful posturing that works so well at home won't have the same appeal in "another place."
 You won't come off as a confident straight shooter.
 You'll come off as juvenile, incompetent or hard to work with.

-For example, in the US and parts of W Europe people expect direct talk:
+For example, in the United States and parts of Western Europe people generally expect direct talk:

 + You ask me a question, and I give you a blunt answer.
 Culturally, this signals "honesty."
 That's good!
 + You'll avoid asking about things that are too personal.
 That'd be rude because you'd embarrass me – or both of us.